Mapping High-Performance Regions in Battery Scheduling across Data Uncertainty, Battery Design, and Planning Horizons: Experiments

 \subsubsection{Synthetic forecasts}

 Forecast series are generated following the procedure described in the Methods section.
-For each synthetic dataset, rolling forecasts with a horizon of 72 hours are produced at intervals of 3 hours; that is, a new 72-hour hourly forecast is issued every 3 hours.
-All the datasets were also tested for a publishing interval of 6 hours.
-However, to avoid unnecessary duplication of results, only the 3-hour interval is presented in the results, while the 6-hour case is deferred to the Discussion section.
-For each of the nine synthetic time-series instances (three families with three variants each), five corresponding forecast series are generated.
-Every combination is then tested for 6 different batteries, yielding a total of 9 x 5 x 6 = 270 experiments, each of them tested for 45 different planning horizons (8,910 2-week hourly resolution optimization runs).
+For each synthetic dataset, rolling forecasts with a horizon of 72 hours are produced at intervals of 3 hours, i.e. a new 72-hour hourly forecast is issued every 3 hours.
+All datasets were also tested with a 6-hour publishing interval; however, only the 3-hour case is reported in the Results section, while the 6-hour case is deferred to the Appendix.
+For each of the nine synthetic time series instances (three families with three variants each), five corresponding forecast series are generated.
+Every combination is then evaluated across 6 different batteries, yielding $9 \times 5 \times 6 = 270$ experiments, each tested over 45 planning horizons (8,910 two-week hourly-resolution optimization runs).

-With regards to the decay of forecast accuracy (increase in the standard deviation of the error distribution), a simple linear approach was chosen to maintain consistency across datasets and ensure interpretability.
-Based on empirical observations from the real datasets, an exponential increase was deemed unrealistic, as error growth exhibited patterns closer to linear or weakly seasonal behavior.
-In particular, the day-ahead market showed some intra-day structure, with higher variability during peak hours and lower variability overnight, whereas the mFRR data did not exhibit a clear seasonal pattern.
-The linear choice provides a simple and transparent representation of forecast degradation while avoiding additional assumptions about intra-day structure.
+The evolution of forecast uncertainty over the horizon is modelled as a linear increase in the standard deviation of the error distribution.
+This choice is motivated by the fact that the two markets considered in this study exhibit different temporal behaviours in forecast accuracy degradation.
+The linear formulation provides a simple and low-dimensional parametrisation that captures both cases within a reasonable level of fidelity, while preserving interpretability.
+In particular, the day-ahead market shows intra-day structure, with higher variability during peak hours and lower variability overnight, whereas the mFRR data does not exhibit a clear seasonal pattern.
+This linear representation avoids introducing additional assumptions about intra-day structure that are not consistently supported across both datasets.

-As mentioned in the Methods section, the variation between these forecasts is introduced through the width of the error distribution.
-Specifically, the standard deviation of the forecast error is multiplied by `uncertainty factors' (u.f.) of 0.1, 1, 3, 6, and 10, producing five forecast series with progressively increasing levels of uncertainty.
-These values have been adjusted (for interpretability) in such a way that the uncertainty factor $u.f.=1.0$ corresponds, roughly, to the uncertainty obtained from real forecasts in the day-ahead market for a span of 24h.
-While the uncertainty factor $u.f.=10.0$ is comparable to the level uncertainty found in the mFRR market for the same period, as illustrated in Fig. \ref{fig:mae_comparison}.
+Forecast variability is controlled through uncertainty factors (u.f.) of 0.1, 1.0, 3.0, 6.0, and 10.0, which scale the standard deviation of the forecast error distribution, as described in the Methods section.
+These values are chosen such that $u.f.=1.0$ approximately matches the uncertainty level observed in real day-ahead forecasts over a 24-hour time span, while $u.f.=10.0$ corresponds approximately to the higher uncertainty regime observed in the mFRR market over the same horizon (see Fig.~\ref{fig:mae_comparison}).

 This design allows evaluating the impact of forecast uncertainty on the variables under study (revenue and optimal planning horizon length).
 Although varying the autocorrelation structure of the forecast errors could also provide interesting insights, this parameter is kept constant in order to isolate the effect of variance.
 Figure~\ref{fig:forecasts} illustrates a forecast curve example corresponding to the uncertainty factor ($u.f. = 1.0$) on the Fourier + 1.0 SARIMA instance of the day-ahead family.
 Only one forecast curve is shown for clarity, rather than every 3-hour updates.